dbierer/php-class-notes/apache-nov-2017.md

     * crs == Core Rule Set
   * ap_expr == Apache Expression Parser
     * see: https://httpd.apache.org/docs/current/expr.html
+  * OS level tool `fail2ban` is when you have IP trying to login with SSH + can work with weblogs
+  * mod_evasive -- info on that

 ## SSL etc.
 * To find the VM version of openssl: `rpm -q openssl`